Ddestrei/Thousand-Schnapsen-Game/README.md

 Tha game alwais is close when a connection will been lose.
 You can play in three type of gameplay: Two player, Three player.
 Four player.
 The game is close when after the end.
+To create this game i used a javafx 1.8.